WillMatthews/SimSPAD/README.md

 ## Install

+### Tests
+Run `make build` to create the directories for the executables.
+Then run `make test` to create and run the tests.

 ### Standalone
+Run `make build` to create the directories for the executables.
 Make the executable with `make`.
-The executable will produced as `./build/apps/simspad`.
+The executable will be produced as `./build/apps/simspad`.

 ### Web Application
+Run `make build` to create the directories for the executables.
+Then run `make configure` to download the libraries for the web server.
-Make the executable with `make server`.
-The executable will produced as `./build/apps/server`.
+Finally, make the executable with `make server`.
+The executable will be produced as `./build/apps/server`.

 Create a new user `useradd simspad`
 <details>